2004-okari/MY-PORTFOLIO/README.md

 ## 🔭 Future Features <a name="future-features"></a>

-1: Application deploy
-2: Evaluate accessibility
+1: Evaluate accessibility
-3: Mobile menu
+2: Mobile menu
-4: Details modal
+3: Details modal
-5: Validate contact form
+4: Validate contact form
-6: Preserve data in the browser
+5: Preserve data in the browser

 <p align="right">(<a href="#readme-top">back to top</a>)</p>